Tama languages: Languages

 Kalou is actually related to Amal.

 Phonology

 The Tama languages distinguish /r/ and /l/, unlike many other Papuan languages that have only one liquid consonant.

 Vocabulary comparison

-The following basic vocabulary words are from Laycock (1968), as cited in the Trans-New Guinea database:
+The following basic vocabulary words are from Laycock (1968), as cited in the Trans-New Guinea database.

+The words cited constitute translation equivalents, whether they are cognate (e.g. suwa, huwa for “leg”) or not (e.g. namra, wapray for “eye”).